-This article provides a detailed Google Studio vs Tableau analysis to help you understand the functionalities of both analytics tools.
+This article provides a detailed Looker Studio vs Tableau analysis to help you understand the functionalities of both analytics tools.

-Data Studio is a free cloud-based data reporting tool.
+Looker Studio is a free cloud-based data reporting tool.
 It has a user-friendly design that makes it easy to create customized reports and dashboards.
 Data dashboards, much like a car dashboard, organize and display all of the essential information at a glance.
-Learn the step-by-step process of creating dashboards in our Google Data Studio Tutorial.
+Learn the step-by-step process of creating dashboards in our Looker Studio Tutorial.

 Tableau is a desktop and cloud-focused BI tool.
 With Tableau, you can connect with multiple data sources to create a comprehensive data dashboard.
 The tool supports data blending and data joining.
 This means that you can create reports from data collected from multiple sources (data blending) or a single source (data joining).

 Accessing data from multiple applications and data sources is essential to deriving insights from datasets.
 Data connectors are used to import data from applications and services.
-Google Data Studio offers a comprehensive hub of data connectors.
+Looker Studio offers a comprehensive hub of data connectors.

-Currently, Data Studio syncs directly with 18 Google products like Google Analytics, Google AdWords, and Google Sheets.
+Currently, Looker Studio syncs directly with 18 Google products like Google Analytics, Google AdWords, and Google Sheets.
 Additionally, it offers 454 connections to external databases such as MySQL and PostgreSQL.